SPIKES

 The SPIKES protocol is a method used in clinical medicine to break bad news to patients and families.
 As receiving emotionally distressing information can cause distress and anxiety, clinicians need to deliver the news carefully.
-Using the SPIKES method for introducing and communicating information to patients and their families, can aid in the presentation of the material.
+Using the SPIKES method is an acronym for introducing and communicating information to patients and their families, can aid in the presentation of the material.
 The SPIKES method is helpful in providing an organized manner of communication during situations that are typically complex and difficult to communicate.

-According to research related to the SPIKES method, important factors to consider when using this protocol involve empathy, acknowledgement and validation of feelings, providing information about intervention and treatment, and ensuring that the patient understands the news being delivered.
+This method has received praises and criticism, while majorly influencing clinician-patient communication.
+According to research related to the SPIKES method, important factors to consider when using this protocol involve empathy, acknowledgement, culture, and validation of feelings, providing information about intervention and treatment, and ensuring that the patient clearly understands the news being delivered.

-The protocol was first proposed in 2000 by Baile et al, in the context of oncology.
+The protocol was first published in 2000 by Baile et al, in the context of oncology.

 Steps

 The name SPIKES is an acronym, where the letters stand for: